akhodakivskiy/VimFx/documentation/CONTRIBUTING-CODE.md

 VimFx uses three numbers to describe its version: x.y.z, or major.minor.patch.

-Version 1.0.0 will soon be released.
-When that’s the case, the first number (major) will only be incremented when there are backwards-incompatible changes, such as changes to defaults or to the [config file API].
+When version 1.0.0 has been released, the first number (major) will only be incremented when there are backwards-incompatible changes, such as changes to defaults or to the [config file API].
 This should be avoided.
 The idea is that when a user installs a new major release, they should expect changes that they need to get familiar with.

 The middle number (minor) is incremented when a release contains new features, or larger changes/refactors to code.
 Users should expect things to be roughly